Scalar resonance in graviton-graviton scattering at high-energies: the graviball: The graviball

+which gives $s_P=(0.07-i\,0.21)\,\Lambda^2$.
+We then see that the corrections are very small, at the level of a $3\%$, which agrees with the expectation of having a correction in $s_P$ with a relative uncertainty of order $|x|^3\sim 1\%$ given by an operator with eight derivatives.
+This is of course much smaller than the leading loop corrections that are expected to come from the one-loop calculation of graviton-graviton scattering, which relative uncertainty in $s_P$ is ${\cal O}(|x|)$, as mentioned above.
+These corrections, still smaller than the leading effect, will be considered in future work, together with the inclusion of matter effects.

-Importantly, in Ref.~\cite{graviballlong} we have successfully checked the previous method by estimating $\log a$ in a non-trivial quantum mechanical toy model, which is exactly solvable and shares key features with the analyzed case of the graviball.
-This model has a Born term given by the Coulomb-scattering one times $E^2/M^2$, where $E$ is the non-relativistic kinetic energy and $M$ is a UV mass scale.
+Coming back to the choice of the factor $\log a$, in Ref.~\cite{graviballlong} we have successfully checked the previous method to estimate $\log a$ by applying it to a non-trivial quantum mechanical toy model, which is exactly solvable and shares key features with the analyzed case of the graviball.
+This model, that we called the Adler-Coulomb scattering, has a Coulomb-like Born term times $E^2/M^2$, where $E$ is the non-relativistic kinetic energy and $M$ is a UV mass scale.
 The $J=0$ PWA is the same as $F^{(0)}_{22,22}(s)$ in Eq.~\eqref{200121.2}, except for a global factor.
 By dealing with the IR divergences and unitarizing the model as we did before, our method predicts that $\log a\approx 1/2$, which is precisely the right value to reproduce the lightest pole positions of the exact solution.
-The spirit of this method is similar to the one of optimized perturbation theory~\cite{Stevenson:1981vj,Brodsky:1982gc,Su:2012iy}, which implements the principle of \textit{minimal sensitivity} to fix a renormalization scale.
+From a phenomenological point of view, in connection with the discussion above on the scale $\Lambda^2$, the actual value of $\log a\simeq {\cal O}(1)$ is of limited importance to give $s_P$ in absolute terms compared with the (as yet unknown) number of light fields $N$ and how they affect $\Lambda$.